eduardomcm/VelociraptorCompetition/README.md

 # MacOS.Applications.Safari.History

-  During tests it was noticed that MacOs protects the History.db Safari database from being read directly, under normal circunstances.
+  During tests it was noticed that MacOS protects the History.db Safari database from being read directly, under normal circumstances.
 This causes several DFIR tools to fail to parse Safari's browsing history.

-  This artifact provides the analyst with the capability to parse Safari history, by creating temporary copies of the History.db files across specific targeted users (regex filter), and performing a sqlite query on them to return all user's Safari history.
+  This artifact provides the analyst with the capability to parse Safari history, by creating temporary copies of the History.db files across specific targeted users (regex filter), and performing a SQLite query on them to return all user's Safari history.